srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

    private static string dpsIdScope = "<DPS-ID-Scope>";
    ```

-1. Locate the `s_certificateFileName` variable.
+2. Locate the `s_certificateFileName` variable.
 Notice the value to this variable is set to `new-device.cert.pfx`.
-This is the name of the **x.509 Device Certificate** file that was copied to the `/LabFiles` directory after it was previously generated using the `certGen.sh` helper script within the Cloud Shell.
-This variable tells the Simulated Device program code what file contains the x.509 Device Certificate to use when authenticating with the Device Provisioning Service.
+This is the name of the x.509 device certificate file that was copied to the `/LabFiles` directory after it was previously generated using the `certGen.sh` helper script within the Cloud Shell.
+This variable tells the simulated device program code what file contains the x.509 device certificate to use when authenticating with the Device Provisioning Service.

-1. Locate the `s_certificatePassword` variable.
-This variable contains the **Password** for the **x.509 Device Certificate**.
+3. Locate the `s_certificatePassword` variable.
+This variable contains the password for the x.509 device certificate.
 Notice that it's already set to `1234`, as this is the default password used by the `certGen.sh` helper script when generating the x.509 certificates.

-    > [!NOTE] For the purpose of this unit, the **Password** is hard coded.
-In a _Production_ device, the password will need to be stored in a more secure manner.
+    > [!NOTE] For the purpose of this unit, the password is hard coded.
+In a _production_ device, the password will need to be stored in a more secure manner, such as in an Azure Key Vault.
 Additionally, the certificate file (PFX) should be stored securely on a production device using a Hardware Security Module (HSM).
     >
     > An HSM (Hardware Security Module), is used for secure, hardware-based storage of device secrets, and is the most secure form of secret storage.
 Both X.509 certificates and SAS tokens can be stored in the HSM.
 HSMs can be used with all attestation mechanisms the provisioning service supports.

-1. Locate the `public static int Main` method.
-This is the execution entry for the **Simulated Device**
+4. Locate the `public static int Main` method.
+This is the execution entry for the simulated device.

-    This method contains code that initiates the use of the **x.509 Device Certificate** by calling the `LoadProvisioningCertificate` method to load the certificate.
-The `LoadProvisioningCertificate` method returns an `X509Certificate2` object that contains the **x.509 Device Certificate** from the `new-device.cert.pfx` file.
+    This method contains code that initiates the use of the x.509 device certificate by calling the `LoadProvisioningCertificate` method to load the certificate.
+The `LoadProvisioningCertificate` method returns an `X509Certificate2` object that contains the x.509 device certificate from the `new-device.cert.pfx` file.

-1. Locate the `LoadProvisioningCertificate` method, and review the necessary code to load an **x.509 Certificate** from the `new-device.cert.pfx` file.
+5. Locate the `LoadProvisioningCertificate` method, and review the necessary code to load an x.509 certificate from the `new-device.cert.pfx` file.

-1. Notice the `public static int Main` method also contains code that initiates a **Security** `SecurityProviderX509Certificate` object for the x.509 Device Certificate.
-It also creates a **Transport** `ProvisioningTransportHandlerAmqp` object that defines the Simulated Device will be using **AMQP** as the communications protocol when connecting to Azure IoT Hub.
+6. Notice the `public static int Main` method also contains code that initiates a `security` `SecurityProviderX509Certificate` object for the x.509 Device Certificate.
+It also creates a `transport` `ProvisioningTransportHandlerAmqp` object that defines the simulated device will be using AMQP as the communications protocol when connecting to Azure IoT Hub.

-1. Notice the `ProvisioningDeviceClient.Create` method is passed the **Security** and **Transport** object, as well as the **DPS ID Scope** and **DPS Global Device Endpoint**,  that will be used to register the device with the Device Provisioning Service.
+7. Notice the `ProvisioningDeviceClient.Create` method is passed the `security` and `transport` objects, as well as the DPS ID scope and DPS global device endpoint, that will be used to register the device with the Device Provisioning Service.

-1. Notice the `ProvisioningDeviceLogic` object is instantiated by passing it the **ProvisioningDeviceClient** and **Security** objects.
+8. Notice the `ProvisioningDeviceLogic` object is instantiated by passing it the `ProvisioningDeviceClient` (`provClient`) and `security` objects.

-    The `ProvisioningDeviceLogic` is a class define within the **Simulated Device** that contains code for the device logic.
-It contains code for running the device by reading from the simulated device sensors, and sending Device-to-Cloud messages to Azure IoT Hub.
-It will also be modified later to contain code that updates the device according to changes to Device Twin Desired Properties that are sent to the device from the cloud.
+    The `ProvisioningDeviceLogic` is a class define within the simulated device that contains code for the device logic.
+It contains code for running the device by reading from the simulated device sensors, and sending device-to-cloud messages to Azure IoT Hub.
+It will also be modified later to contain code that updates the device according to changes to device twin desired properties that are sent to the device from the cloud.

-1. Locate the `ProvisioningDeviceLogic.RunAsync` method.
+9. Locate the `ProvisioningDeviceLogic.RunAsync` method.

-1. Notice the code that calls the `ProvisioningDeviceClient.RegisterAsync` method.
-This method Registers the device using the **Device Provisioning Service** and assigns it to an **Azure IoT Hub**.
+10. Notice the code that calls the `ProvisioningDeviceClient.RegisterAsync` method.
+This method Registers the device using the Device Provisioning Service and assigns it to an Azure IoT Hub.

     ```csharp
     DeviceRegistrationResult result = await _provClient.RegisterAsync().ConfigureAwait(false);
     ```

-1. Notice the code that instantiates a new `DeviceAuthenticationWithX509Certificate` object.
-This is a Device Authentication object that will be used to authenticate the Simulated Device to **Azure IoT Hub** using the **x.509 Device Certificate**.
-The constructor is being passed the **DeviceId** for the device that was registered in DPS, as well as the **x.509 Device Certificate** to authenticate the device.
+11. Notice the code that instantiates a new `DeviceAuthenticationWithX509Certificate` object.
+This is a Device Authentication object that will be used to authenticate the simulated device to Azure IoT Hub using the x.509 Device Certificate.
+The constructor is being passed the device ID for the device that was registered in DPS, as well as the x.509 device certificate to authenticate the device.

     ```csharp
     var auth = new DeviceAuthenticationWithX509Certificate(result.DeviceId, (_security as SecurityProviderX509).GetAuthenticationCertificate());
     ```

-1. Notice the code that calls the `DeviceClient.Create` method to create a new **IoT Device Client** object that is used to communicate with the Azure IoT Hub service.
+12. Notice the code that calls the `DeviceClient.Create` method to create a new IoT `DeviceClient` object that is used to communicate with the Azure IoT Hub service.

     ```csharp
     using (iotClient = DeviceClient.Create(result.AssignedHub, auth, TransportType.Amqp))
     {
     ```

-    Notice this code also passes the value of `TransportType.Amqp` telling the **DeviceClient** to communicate with the Azure IoT Hub using the AMQP protocol.
-Alternatively, Azure IoT Hub can be connected to and communicated with using MQTT or HTTP protocols as well.
+    Notice this code also passes the value of `TransportType.Amqp`, telling the `DeviceClient` to communicate with the Azure IoT Hub using the AMQP protocol.
+Alternatively, Azure IoT Hub can be connected to and communicated with using the MQTT or HTTP protocols, depending on network architecture, device requirements, etc.

-1. Notice the call to the `SendDeviceToCloudMessagesAsync` method.
-This is a method defined within the Simulated Device code, and is where the device logic is located to read from simulated sensors and to send Device-to-Cloud messages to Azure IoT Hub.
-This method also contains a loop that continues to execute while the Simulated Device is running.
+13. Notice the call to the `SendDeviceToCloudMessagesAsync` method.
+This is a method defined within the simulated device code, and is where the device logic is located to read from simulated sensors and to send device-to-cloud messages to Azure IoT Hub.
+This method also contains a loop that continues to execute while the simulated device is running.

     ```csharp
     await SendDeviceToCloudMessagesAsync(iotClient);
     ```

-1. Notice the call to the `DeviceClient.CloseAsync` method.
-This method closes **DeviceClient** object, and closes the connection with Azure IoT Hub.
-This is the last line of code executed when the Simulated Device shuts down.
+14. Notice the call to the `DeviceClient.CloseAsync` method.
+This method closes the `DeviceClient` object, thus closing the connection with Azure IoT Hub.
+This is the last line of code executed when the simulated device shuts down.

     ```csharp
     await iotClient.CloseAsync().ConfigureAwait(false);
     ```

-1. Locate the `SendDeviceToCloudMessagesAsync` method.
+15. Locate the `SendDeviceToCloudMessagesAsync` method.

-1. Notice the code within the `SendDeviceToCloudMessagesAsync` method contains a `while` loop that has code to generate simulated sensor readings, and then send that data to Azure IoT Hub in a Device-to-Cloud message.
+16. Notice the code within the `SendDeviceToCloudMessagesAsync` method contains a `while` loop that has code to generate simulated sensor readings, and then send that data to Azure IoT Hub in a device-to-cloud message.

-1. Notice the simulated sensor readings are combined into a JSON object using the following code:
+17. Next, notice the simulated sensor readings are combined into a JSON object using the following code:

     ```csharp
         var telemetryDataPoint = new